warmwhisky/ZbrushMiddleButton/README.md

 # ZbrushMiddleButton

-A central place to find all versions of MiddleButton found on Zbrush Central forum post middle-button-plug-in-for-zbrush-4r6\
+A central place to find all versions of MiddleButton found on Zbrush Central forum post by DENVI - middle-button-plug-in-for-zbrush-4r6 https://www.zbrushcentral.com/t/middle-button-plug-in-for-zbrush-4r6/205802
-https://www.zbrushcentral.com/t/middle-button-plug-in-for-zbrush-4r6/205802

 ## Aug '20